 If you’ve ever come across something that claimed to be real but was just too crazy to be true, you might have stumbled on an ARG.
 It stands for “alternate reality game”—but we don’t blame you if the name just leaves you feeling more confused.
-We talked to content creator Tobi Nwodo to help us untangle what an ARG really is, how you play them, and examples of our favorite ARGs.
+We talked to meme, brainrot, and slang expert Tobi Nwodo to help us untangle what an ARG really is, how you play them, and examples of our favorite ARGs.

 What is an ARG?

-According to content creator Tobi Nwodo, “ARG” means “alternate reality game.”
+Slang expert Tobi Nwodo explains that “ARG” means “alternate reality game.”
 These games often blur the line between fiction and reality, leaving players searching for clues in videos, audio files, images, and even real-world locations.
 Minecraft- and horror-themed ARGs are especially popular online.

 Steps